zarillion/handynotes-plugins/docs/core/nodes.md

 * `item` (int)
   * The `itemID` for the colectible.
 This will be used for the `label` property.

-Please note that the label for `ns.node.Collectible` can also come from the critiera for the first listed [achievement](rewards.html#achievement) in `rewards`.
+Please note that the label for `ns.node.Collectible` can also come from the criteria for the first listed [achievement](rewards.html#achievement) in `rewards`.

 ---